 As a child, Lisa spent many happy hours in the public library in the rural town of Glocester, Rhode Island, dreaming of becoming a librarian when she grew up.
-She landed her first library position fifteen years ago at the J. Willard Marriott Library on the University of Utah campus.
+She landed her first library position nineteen years ago at the J. Willard Marriott Library on the University of Utah campus.
 Lisa quickly moved up through various library departments, receiving an excellent foundation in what it takes to make an academic library great.
-In her last years at the Marriott Library, she lead and managed the University of Utah's institutional repository, USpace.
 Lisa joined the School of Music in June 2013 as the new Director of the McKay Music Library.
-She brings her interests and expertise in music, music history, early music, music libraries, academic libraries, digital libraries, digital preservation, instruction, metadata, data curation, languages, and the arts to her current position of leadership.
-Her most recent project has been to digitize Maurice Abravanel's Mahler symphony scores.
+She brings her interests and expertise in music, languages, academic libraries, digital libraries and preservation; data curation, and instruction to her current position of leadership.
+Blossoming out of the old listening lab in 2001, the McKay Library has expanded its collections and facilities through Lisa's dedication and perseverance.
+The library has grown into a scholarly and inclusive space designed to foster success for all students in the School of Music.
+As a music librarian and scholar, one of Lisa's most recent projects has included digitizing Maurice Abravanel's Mahler symphony scores.
 See the digital collection portal here.
-Lisa has presented on various aspects of this project at several national and regional conferences (MPMLA 2015, CODA 2016, and MLA 2018).
+Lisa has presented on various aspects of this project at several regional and national conferences (MPMLA 2015, CODA 2016, and MLA 2018).

 - MUSC 437/4437/6437 Early Music Ensemble